luke-jj/php-notes/environment-variables/README.md

 1. Set with code (separate file that is not in version control)
 2. Set on the server/system

+    putenv()

 Popular PHP package: *PHP dotenv*

+### Storing Arrays in Environment Variables
+store arrays as a json string

+    putenv('REPOSITORY={"type":"sqlite","source":"inc/quotes.db"}');

+Include a sample file in version control containing the required variables.

+    env.gmail
+    env.yahoo

+Throw an error if an environment variable is not found.

+    #dotenv->required(['USERNAME', 'PASSWORD']);